Nathan2933/aratro/README.md

 - **Ration Shop Portal**: Order and distribute agricultural products
 - **Admin Dashboard**: Oversee all operations and approve registrations
 - **SMS Notifications**: Send OTP and notifications via SMS using Twilio
+- **Blockchain Integration**: Track and verify agricultural transactions on the blockchain

 ## Setup Instructions